 Jay Clouse 31:05

-you saying cards as in like end cards on a YouTube video?
-Or even in the video, when you started making money from the future?
-The brand?
-Where was that coming from?
+Your saying cards as in like end cards on a YouTube video or even in the video.
+When you started making money from the future of the brand, where was that coming from?
 Was it AdSense?
 Was it digital products?
 What was the model at that time?